APLMOOC/APLMOOC/docs/course/ch3/part2.md

 ¯20
 ```

-Curiously, as suggested by the choice of glyphs for these two operations, these two operations are also used for the boolean logic “or” and “and” operations.
+Curiously, as suggested by the choice of glyphs for these two operations, these two operations are also used for the boolean logic "or" and "and" operations.
 This is because 0 is divisible by everything, as the remainder is always 0.
 So the Greatest Common Divisor of 0 and x is just x, since x divides both 0 and x.
 Dually, 0 is also a multiple of everything, so the Least Common Multiple of 0 and x is just 0, since 0 is a multiple of both x and 0 (and it’s the smallest!).

-Monadic + : Complex Conjugate
+Monadic `+` : Complex Conjugate
 ```apl
       + 0j1 1j¯1 3j4
 0J¯1 1J1 3J¯4
 ```

-Monadic - : Negate
+Monadic `-` : Negate
 ```apl
       - 4 ¯5 6
 ¯4 5 ¯6